abenki/codebase-agent/README.md

 ## 🚧 Agent Limitations

-The Codebase Agent has the following limitations:
+Craft Code has the following limitations:
 - The maximum file size that can be read is 20KB.
 - The agent cannot perform complex operations, such as refactoring or debugging.